stormchaserroleplaying/stormchaserRPG/Species/Common/Kobold/index.md

 ## Size
 Kobolds are between 2 and 3 feet tall and weigh between 25 and 35 pounds.
 Your size is Small.

-## Speed
-Subtract 5 feet from your base walking speed.